cognitedata/cognite-sdk-js/CONTRIBUTING.md

 A commit hook makes sure the syntax is followed.
 Automated commit messages such as `Merge pull request` are handled.

+## Code generation
+This SDK support generating TypeScript types from the Cognite OpenAPI document.
+The idea is to use the OpenAPI document as a source of truth and to automate part of the process.
+Any incorrect or missing types should be fixed/added in the OpenAPI document instead of manually adjusting the generated types.
+This also helps to keep documentation up to date.

+Use the command `yarn codegen` for available commands.

+More details are documented in the [codegen README](packages/codegen/README.md).

 ## Pull request
 Make a pull request from your branch to the main branch.
 When merging the pull request, only use squashing if the resulting squash commit can accurately describe the change as a single conventional commit.